data-edu/data-science-in-education/_book/07-wt-multilevel-models-2.md

-As for the earlier walkthrough using the same data, the *purpose* for this walkthrough is to explore students' performance in these online courses, focusing on the time spent in the course (made available throygh the learning management system) and the effects of being ion a particular class.
+As for the earlier walkthrough using the same data, the *purpose* for this walkthrough is to explore students' performance in these online courses, focusing on the time spent in the course (made available throygh the learning management system) and the effects of being in a particular class.

 First, let's load the tidyverse and read the data we processed in walkthrough XXX.